K-Bugz/password-generator/README.md

 ## Description

-You need a password, I have got you buddy!
+You need a password, I have got you!
+This password generator allows you to pick parameters and length.

 ![picture of deployed site](images/rmIMG1.png)